-Keeping work and common areas as clean as possible, for example, is a great step towards reducing the risk of transmitting illnesses.
+Keeping work and common areas as clean as possible is a vital step towards reducing the risk of transmitting illnesses, whether that is COVID-19 or a more general bug.
 The NHS suggests that some viruses can live for weeks on hard surfaces, such as door handles and kitchen worktops, but also, more worryingly, on many of the everyday items you’d find on an office desk.
-Well, we decided to do a little experiment to grow some bacterial cultures and show what some of the weird and wonderful bugs that surround us every day actually look like when given the chance to grow undisturbed.
+Well, we decided to do a little experiment to grow some bacterial cultures and show what some bugs that surround us every day actually look like when given the chance to grow undisturbed.

 - Hot water boiler